cgorlla/intel-sur/README.md

 ## Docker
-A dockerfile is included and will create a Docker environment that allows for the succesful execution of all code in this repository.
+A dockerfile is included and will create a Docker environment that allows for the successful execution of all code in this repository.